Athletics

 a.

-Discuss the importance of having a physical examination each year.
+Discuss the importance of having a physical examination each

-Discuss why overall health, immunizations, medications, allergies, and
+year.
+Discuss why overall health, immunizations, medications,

-medical history are covered during an examination.
-Tell your counselor
+allergies, and medical history are covered during an

-when you last underwent a physical examination.
+examination.
+Tell your counselor when you last underwent a

 b.